ahnaf-tahmid-zaman/python_automation_project/Strong_Password_Checker/README.md

 - After entering the password, the program will display "Strong password" if it meets all the criteria.
 - If the password fails to meet any of the requirements, it will show "Weak password."

-## Note

-The Strong Password Checker offers a basic assessment of password strength and should not be solely relied upon for critical systems.
-Consider implementing additional security measures and using external libraries or tools for password management.
-Encourage users to create unique, randomly generated passwords and avoid reusing passwords across multiple accounts for maximum security.